-We have just announced our 2020 Solar “Makers” and “Brakers” list highlighting some of the most impactful policies affecting rooftop solar growth across the sunny South.
+CHARLOTTESVILLE, VA – Today the Southern Environmental Law Center (SELC) announced its 2020 Solar “Makers” and “Brakers” list highlighting some of the most impactful policies affecting rooftop solar growth across the sunny South.

-The 2020 Solar Makers include states, regulators ,and utilities taking action to encourage rooftop solar.
-And this year’s Solar Brakers shed light on utility policies that undermine, and in some cases, completely put the brakes on rooftop solar as a cost-effective, clean energy choice for Southerners.
+The 2020 Solar Makers include states, regulators and utilities taking action to encourage rooftop solar.
+This year’s Solar Brakers shed light on utility policies that undermine, and in some cases, completely put the brakes on rooftop solar as a cost-effective, clean energy choice for Southerners.

 Southerners who want to learn more about solar policies and how their local electric utilities might be impacting solar can visit SELC’s Rates of Solar website.
 This digital tool summarizes complicated and often difficult-to-find rooftop solar policies for over 400 utilities across the region.

 “The Rates of Solar website allows people to access the most up-to-date solar policies for hundreds of utilities across SELC’s six-state region,” said Jill Kysor, SELC staff attorney.
 “Our website provides simple, straightforward information for homeowners and businesses interested in rooftop solar about how utilities across the Southeast are treating those customers.
 As we update the website each year to capture policy changes, we are able to identify key regional trends that are making or braking rooftop solar’s growth in our region.”

 Here are the 2020 Solar Makers and Brakers:

 - Significant State-Level Progress: Virginia legislation expands net metering and access to financing